cemckinley/kuato/README.md

 - `kuato`: Create a new grunt-based project scaffold

 `cd` into the new project directory (where the grunt file is) and:
-- `grunt run`: Lints and tests code, copies and processes code to a 'temp' folder, and starts a local static web server on port 8000.
-All web files will be watched for changes.
-Coming soon: a live reload feature.
+- `grunt run`: Lints and tests code, copies and processes code to a 'temp' folder, and starts a local static web server with live reloading on port 8001.
+All web files will be watched for changes, copied to 'temp' on change, and any pages connected to the server will reload automatically.
 - `grunt build`: Lints and tests code, processes css, concatenates and minifies js, copies files to a 'dist' directory ready for deployment
+- `grunt test`: Lints and tests code.

 ### Grunt Task Dependencies
 (Auto-installed per project by 'kuato' command)